 This project uses low-cost equipment (a ruler!), field-based techniques (making a snowball!), and interactive mapping tools to better understand seasonal snow variability in your community!
 Why snow?
 Because it is one of the most challenging climate variables to monitor due to its significant influence by wind, sun, topography, freeze-thaw cycles, vegetation, and wet precipitation events (rain!) – just to name a few!

-Data contributed to the SKNOWLEDGE Collective will be used to explore how citizen science can validate satellite derived snow indices (like snow depth, extent, wetness), expand meteorological monitoring networks, and provide valuable insight to broader climate, meteorological, and hydrological processes.
+Data contributed to the SKNOWLEDGE Collective will be used to explore how citizen science can support satellite derived snow indices (like snow depth, snow extent), expand meteorological monitoring networks, and provide valuable insight to broader climate, meteorological, and hydrological processes.

 All data submissions are anonymous, and all data is publicly available.